fispact/peakingduck/README.md

 # peakingduck
-A peak finding library leveraging AI
+A peak finding library leveraging AI written in C++14 with python bindings